pbo-linaro/crossroad/doc/crossroad.rst

 any time.
 In particular keep your code and any working material at your usual development location.

-Currently `crossroad` uses pre-compiled package repositories from the `openSUSE cross-platform builds`_.
+Currently `crossroad` uses pre-compiled package repositories from Fedora repositories.
+It used to pull from SUSE repositories as well, but this has been changed in crossroad 0.8.
 I would welcome any patch to use any other pre-compiled repositories alongside, provided they are safe.